Posts

 Image

 Exploring the Beauty of "Endymion" by John Keats Introduction John Keats’ Endymion stands as one of the most ambitious and imaginative poems of the Romantic period.
 Composed in 1818, it is based on the Greek myth of Endymion, a shepherd who is granted eternal sleep by the moon goddess Selene, who falls in love with him.
 Keats reimagines this tale into a sprawling, romantic journey of spiritual and emotional awakening, love, and the pursuit of beauty.
-About the Poet: John Keats John Keats (1795–1821) was a defining figure of the second generation of Romantic poets.
-Despite his tragically short life, Keats produced a rich body of work that emphasized emotion, imagination, and aesthetic beauty.
+About the Poet John Keats (1795–1821) was a defining figure of the second generation of Romantic poets.
+Despite his tragically short life, Keats produced a rich body of work that emphasised emotion, imagination, and aesthetic beauty.
 His poetry is often meditative and deeply reflective, exploring themes of transience, love, and the soul’s journey.
 What Is "Endymion"?
-"Endymion" is a long narrative poem in four books comprising approximately 4,000 lines.
-It opens with one of the most ...
+"Endymion" is a long narrative poem in four books comprising approximately 4,000 lines .
+It opens with one of the most famous lin...

 John Keats’ Ode on Melancholy: A Timeless Journey Through Beauty and Grief